DamonMohammadbagher/BEV3/README.md

  so i need to work on this for better performance , with new codes and i will update source codes soon for fix this problem also i will add new security features to the source code (BEV v4.0).

 ### BEV v4.0 , new Search via Mitre Attack items for Defenders.
-(Loading yaml files for Atomic-red-team for Search Sysmon Events for Mitre-Attack Techniques)
+(Loading yaml files for Search Sysmon Events for Mitre-Attack Techniques)
    ![](https://github.com/DamonMohammadbagher/BEV3/blob/main/Images/BEV4New.png)

 ### BEV3 v3.0 , Filtering